Complete a list of SaaS Product Videos DIY tools you will ever need.

-What makes it work: The SaaS explainer video, created by Content Beta, tackles one of the toughest jobs in sales and marketing—the cold email outreach.
+What makes it work: This video created by the explainer video company Content Beta, tackles one of the toughest jobs in sales and marketing—the cold email outreach.

 The cold outreach can be an incredibly frustrating experience.
 Your approach might leave your prospects cold and or have you breaking out in cold sweat.
 As a result, you might even develop cold feet to approach people, as the on-screen narrator warns you.

 But there is no escape from the reality that stares you in the face.
 After all, no matter what, you have to meet your monthly targets.

 Having set the mood for the video, he goes on to explain how you can reduce negative responses and low responses using the app’s personalization features, among other things.